hku-systems/cronus/README.md

 ## Experiments

 If otherwise specified, all Cronus's experiments run on one NVIDIA 2080 Ti GPU or a simulated VTA device.
+For developing new applications, please see [this page](https://github.com/hku-systems/cronus/blob/main/docs/app.md).

 ### Prepare